Explained: Migrants' 'ghar wapsi' behind COVID-19 spike in India?

 There have been spurt in numbers even in Odisha.
 The state reported over 100 cases on Sunday, again mostly amongst migrants or their direct contacts.
 About 1,450 people in the state have tested positive till now.

-Bihar, in the last two weeks, has emerged as one of the fastest-growing states in the country, its confirmed infections having jumped from less than 700 on May 10 to over 2,500 now.
+Bihar also emerged as COVID-19 hotspot in the country, as its positive case having jumped from less than 700 on May 10 to over 2,500 now.
 A majority of the new cases are people who have travelled from other places.

+A nationwide lockdown has been in place in India since March 25 and will continue at least till May 31, though several relaxations have been given in the ongoing fourth phase that began earlier this week on May 18.
+Besides, domestic flights are also scheduled to resume in a phased manner from Monday.

+Special migrant trains are already running since May 1 in which nearly 36 lakh stranded migrants have been ferried so far.
+A schedule has been drawn up to operate 2,600 such trains over the next 10 days too and they will take further 36 lakh people to their home states.